Santiago Metro Line 8

 Santiago Metro Line 8 is a planned rapid transit line that will form part of the Santiago Metro.
-It is planned to have an approximate length of 20 km, connecting the communes of Providencia on the northeast and Puente Alto on the southeast of the Chilean capital.
+It is planned to have an approximate length of 19 km, connecting the communes of Providencia on the northeast and Puente Alto on the southeast of the Chilean capital, passing through Ñuñoa, Macul, and La Florida.

 It will connect with lines 1 and 6 in Los Leones, with line 3 in Chile España, and with line 4 in Macul.
 Its distinctive color on the network line map is orange.